-1. Introduction
+1 Introduction

-In recent years there has been a resurgent interest in economics on the subject of optimal or strategic experimentation also referred to as active learning, see e.g. Amman and Tucci (2018), Buera et al. (2011), Savin and Blueschke (2016).1 There are two prevailing methods for solving this class of models.
+In recent years there has been a resurgent interest in economics on the subject of optimal or strategic experimentation also referred to as active learning, see e.g. Amman et al. (2018), Buera et al. (2011) and Savin and Blueschke (2016).1 There are two prevailing methods for solving this class of models.
 The first method is based on the value function approach and the second on an approximation method.
-The former uses dynamic programming for the full problem as used in studies by Prescott (1972), Taylor (1974), Easley and Kiefer (1988), Kiefer (1989), Kiefer and Nyarko (1989), Aghion et. al (1991) and more recently used in the work of Beck and Wieland (2002), Coenen et. al (2005), Levin et. al (2003) and Wieland (2000a; 2000b).
+The former uses dynamic programming for the full problem as used in studies by Prescott (1972), Taylor (1974), Easley and Kiefer (1988), Kiefer (1989), Kiefer and Nyarko (1989), Aghion et al. (2005), Levin et al. (2003) and Wieland (2000a, b).
 A nice set of applications on optimal experimentation, using the value function approach, can be found in Willems (2012).

-In principle, the value function approach should be the preferred method as it derives the optimal values for de policy variables through Bellman's (1957) dynamic programming.
-Unfortunately, it suffers from the curse of dimensionality, Bertsekas (1976), and is only applicable to small problems with one or two policy variables.
+In principle, the value function approach should be the preferred method as it derives the optimal values for the policy variables through Bellman's (1957) dynamic programming.
+Unfortunately, it suffers from the curse of dimensionality, as is shown in Bertsekas (1976).
+Hence, the value function approach is only applicable to small problems with one or two policy variables.
 This is caused by the fact that solution space needs to be discretized in such a fashion that it cannot be solved in feasible time.
-The approximation methods as described in Cosimano (2008) and Cosimano and Gapen (2005a; 2005b), Kendrick (1981) and Hansen and Sargent (2007) use approaches, that are applied in the neighborhood of the linear regulator problems.2 Because of this local nature with respect to the statistics of the model, the method is numerically far more tractable and allows for models of larger dimension.
-However,
+The approximation methods as described in Cosimano (2008) and Cosimano and Gapen (2005a, b), Kendrick (1981) and Hansen and Sargent (2007) use approaches, that are applied in the neighborhood of the linear regulator problems.2 Because of this local nature with respect to the statistics of the model, the method is numerically far more tractable and allows for models of larger dimension.
+However, the verdict is still out as to how well it performs in terms of approximation method described here, should not be mistaken for a cautious or passive learning method.
+Here we concentrate only on optimal experimentation-active learning-approaches.